confanonymous/Theia/README.md

 * Contains the buggy CNN programs from Stack Overflow
 #### [Benchmark](https://github.com/confanonymous/Theia/tree/main/Benchmark):
 * Contains the results of creating mutated programs
-* Contains the results of runnung programs from Stack Overflow before and after fix
+* Contains the results of running programs from Stack Overflow before and after fix